sanjeevkomma/Spring-Boot/spring-cloud-resilience4j-circuit-breaker/README.md

 # To Read
 # Terminology
 * Rate limiting = Rate limiting is a strategy to limit access to APIs.
-It restricts the number of API calls that a client can make within a certain timeframe
+It restricts the number of API calls that a client can make within a certain time frame
 # Tutorial
 * [resilience4j](https://resilience4j.readme.io/docs/getting-started)